rbuurma/009X2024/ENGL009XSpring2024FYS.md

 + Tim Lee and Sean Trott, [Large language models, explained with a minimum of math and jargon](https://www.understandingai.org/p/large-language-models-explained-with)
 + [Stephen Wolfram, What is CHATGPT Doing...and Why Does It Work](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/)
 + "Stochastic Parrots"
++ Writing Assignment #2 assigned

-+ Writing Assignment #1 revision due by Sunday midnight; Writing Assignment #2 assigned
+*Writing Assignment #1 revision due by Sunday Feb 25 midnight*

 ## Part 2: Big Data and Small Data